Shabbat

 Q. Will a guest who is not Jewish be expected to do anything other than sit?

-A. Guests are expected to stand with the congregation.
+A. Guests are expected to stand with the congregation, if they are able.
 It is optional for guests to read prayers aloud and sing with the congregation if this would not violate their own religious beliefs.
 Kneeling is not part of any Jewish service.

 Q. Will contributions be collected at the service?